faultyserver/test_cs352/spec/variables/index.md

   2. The variable was declared without an expression (the second form of declaration).

 If a variable is referenced before it has been written, the variable remains *unwritten* until either a declaration (with an expression) or an assignment statement targeting the variable has been made.

+## 5.6 Scope
+All variables in miniscript are considered to be in the "global scope".
+That is, once a variable is defined by the input, it is available to *all* future lines of input, even if it was declared inside of a block such as an `if` or `while` statement.

+This applies to re-declaration as well.
+For example, if a variable is first declared with a value outside of a loop, and is then re-declared inside of the loop without a value, the variable will be remain *unwritten* after the exiting the loop.

+This differs from most other languages (namely C) where variables defined inside of structures are not available outside of them.